 Expectations With Regard to Focus and Work Ethic

-All of our puppies like to work and have incredibly good focus at 10 and 11 weeks.
+All of our puppies like to work and have incredibly good focus by 10 weeks.
 They all actively try to figure out what it is you want.
 We easily transfer that skill from us to you.
 We spend considerable time at puppy pick-up time showing families how to work with their puppy.

 Loss of Focus is Not the Norm For Our Puppies